 Unlike many other products that leave the skin hyperpigmented, this product includes Hydroquinone 2.0%, the gold standard for ensuring hyperpigmentation never occurs.
 It’s also oil-free, which is especially important for acne-prone skin that produces excess oil.

-Please take a look at some of its main ingredients: Hydroquinone 2.0%, unmatched for dealing with hyperpigmented skin—Vitamin E for protection against free-radical skin damage.
+Please look at some of its main ingredients: Hydroquinone 2.0%, unmatched for dealing with hyperpigmented skin—Vitamin E for protection against free-radical skin damage.
 In addition, Bearberry leaf and Aloe vera leaf extract hydrate the skin and boost even skin tones.

 Conclusion